apache/shardingsphere/docs/document/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/apache/shardingsphere.svg?style=social&label=Watch)](https://github.com/apache/shardingsphere/watchers)
 [![Stargazers over time](https://starchart.cc/apache/shardingsphere.svg)](https://starchart.cc/apache/shardingsphere)

-Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database middleware solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
+Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
 They all provide functions of data sharding, distributed transaction and database governance, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.

 Aiming at reasonably making full use of the computation and storage capacity of database in distributed system, ShardingSphere defines itself as a middleware, rather than a totally new type of database.